-The University of Toronto has guidelines relating to donations and donors that have been in place since 1998.
-While it is our practice to adhere strictly to these guidelines and follow them in our relationships with our donors, it is apparent that in this case there was an unacceptable breach of policy.
-As a consequence, we are reviewing the adequacy of our current policies and protocols and are commencing focused training for our advancement staff.
+The University of Toronto has robust guidelines relating to donations and donors that have been in place since 1998.
+While it is our practice and long history to adhere strictly to these guidelines and follow them in our relationships with our donors, it is apparent that in this case there was an unacceptable breach of policy.
+As a consequence, we are reviewing the sufficiency of our current policies and protocols and are commencing focused training for our advancement staff in order to ensure such breaches do not happen again.